QIWEB/QIWEB.github.io/_posts/2018-05-20-first bolg about tec.md

 wirte something like : grant codebase "file:${java.home}/../lib/tools.jar" {permission java.security.AllPermission;};

-check your hostname -i is your linux·s ip instead of 127.0.0.1 picture like blow if not your linux`s ip(192.168.0.149 or remote server
+check your hostname -i is your linux·s ip instead of 127.0.0.1 picture like blow if not your linuxs ip(192.168.0.149 or remote server

 ip) then you can vim /etc/hosts update the setting

 ![](https://raw.githubusercontent.com/licslan/licslan.github.io/master/img/hostnamei.jpg)

 then start it like : jstatd -J-Djava.security.policy=jstatd.all.policy -J-Djava.rmi.server.hostname=192.168.0.149(or your remoter server ip) &